gorchestrate/async/README.md

 By using Google Cloud Run & Google Cloud Tasks & Google Datastore it's possible to have fully serverless workflow setup.
 This provides all the benefits of serverless applications and at the same time solves issues related to concurrent execution.
 Example setup using this stack: https://github.com/gorchestrate/pizzaapp

+### How library knows where to resume the workflow from?
+* All threads and their current steps are located in workflows State.
+* When Resume() is called - we try to continue all steps in all threads, from CurStep specified in thread.
+So if you add a new step to the workflow - it will not break the execution flow.
+Removing step is harder, since you need to make sure that the step is not currently executed and it's removal won't break the logic of your workflow.
+* When HandleEvent() is called - we find step waiting for this callback and continue execution.
+Calling HandleEvent() with event that workflow is not waiting for will return an error.

 ### Is it production ready?
 It will reliably work for straightforward workflows that are just doing simple steps.
 There's 80% coverage and tests are covering basic flows.